-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
+- Take your medicine as directed.
+Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-- Breathe using your diaphragm.
+These are exercises you can do at home to help you breathe more easily.
+Breathe out with pursed or puckered lips.
+Use your diaphragm to breathe.
 Put one hand on your abdomen and breathe in, causing your hand to move outward or upward.
-Your lungs will have more room to get bigger and to take in more air.
+This helps make more room so your lungs can take in more air.

 - You have more weakness than usual.

-- You have swallowing problems.
+- You have trouble swallowing.

-- You have questions or concerns about myotonic dystrophy, medicines, or care.
+- You have questions or concerns about your condition or care.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.